Introduction

 In energy based model the $E_{\theta}$ is being learned, and Estimating $Z$ analytically is intractable, because $E_θ(o,a)$ is a neural network, a complicated, nonlinear function, with no closed form.

-\[\int p_{\theta}(x)\, dx = 1 \\ Z = \int_a e^{-E_{\theta}(o,a)} \, da\]In IBC you use certain tricks like InfoNCE-style loss function, which uses negative log-likelihood with negative samples, contributing to estimating the intractable normalization constant $Z$.
-And this is exactly why the IBC training is unstable.
+\[\int p_{\theta}(x)\, dx = 1 \\ Z = \int_a e^{-E_{\theta}(o,a)} \, da\]In IBC you use certain tricks like InfoNCE-style loss, which uses negative log-likelihood with negative samples to estimate the intractable normalization constant $Z$.
+That is exactly why IBC training is unstable.

 \[s_{\theta}(a) \approx \nabla_a \log p(a|o)\]Remember the energy-based model: